balboni65/Duelkit/README.md

 ### Function:
 Returns every monster in your opponents deck that is a valid Metaltronus target for your deck,
     followed by the list of monsters from your deck that can be summoned off that target.
-- Output is a .txt file you can preview and download from the message
+- Output is a `.txt file` you can preview and download from the message
-- Monster results are in order of appearance found in the Opponent's decklist
+- Monster results are in order of appearance found in the opponent's decklist
 - Takes into account all Extra Deck, Main Deck and Side Deck monsters
 - Filters out all spell and trap cards in both lists
 - Filters out any text (*Created by, main deck, etc.*)
 - Only accepts a list of ids (*✅89631139, 89631139...*) not text (*❌3 Blue-Eyes White Dragon*)

 ### Usage: `/metaltronus_decklist <opponents_clipboard_ydk> <your_clipboard_deck> <opponents_ydk_file> <your_ydk_file>`
-- **NOTE:** You can choose to upload a **file** or a **clipboard ydk** for either decklist, but atleast 1 for each "player" is required
+- **NOTE:** You can choose to upload a `file` or a `clipboard ydk` for either decklist, but atleast 1 for each "player" is required
 - `opponents_clipboard_ydk` (*Optional*):
 - `your_clipboard_deck` (*Optional*):
   - Paste the output into these options when exporting a deck and choosing the `To clipboard` option